Medically reviewed by Drugs.com. Last updated on Aug 18, 2022.

 It is very important that your doctor check your progress while you are receiving tacrolimus to make sure that tacrolimus is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Tacrolimus injection may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
-Call your doctor or nurse right away if you have itching; hives; hoarseness; shortness of breath; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth after you receive tacrolimus.
+Call your doctor or nurse right away if you have itching, hives, hoarseness, trouble breathing or swallowing, or any swelling of your hands, face, or mouth after you receive tacrolimus.

-tacrolimus may increase your risk of developing infections.
+Tacrolimus may increase your risk of developing infections.
 Avoid being near people who are sick while you are receiving tacrolimus.
 Wash your hands often.
-Tell your doctor if you have any kind of infection before you start using tacrolimus.
+Tell your doctor if you have any kind of infection before you start receiving tacrolimus.
 Tell your doctor if you have ever had an infection that would not go away or an infection that kept coming back.

 While you are being treated with tacrolimus, and after you stop treatment with it, do not have any immunizations (vaccines) without your doctor's approval.
 Tacrolimus may lower your body's resistance and the vaccine may not work as well or you might get the infection the vaccine is meant to prevent.
 In addition, you should not be around other persons living in your household who receive live virus vaccines because there is a chance they could pass the virus on to you.
 Some examples of live vaccines include measles, mumps, influenza (nasal flu vaccine), poliovirus (oral form), rotavirus, and rubella.
 Do not get close to them and do not stay in the same room with them for very long.
 If you have questions about this, talk to your doctor.

-tacrolimus may increase your risk for developing a rare and serious virus infection with the BK polyoma virus.
+Tacrolimus may increase your risk for developing a rare and serious virus infection with the BK polyoma virus.
 This virus may affect how your kidneys work and cause a transplanted kidney to fail.
-Check with your doctor right away if you are having more than one of these symptoms: bloody urine; a decreased frequency or amount of urine; increased thirst; loss of appetite; lower back or side pain; nausea; swelling of the face, fingers, or lower legs; trouble with breathing; unusual tiredness or weakness; vomiting; or weight gain.
+Check with your doctor right away if you have bloody urine, decreased frequency or amount of urine, increased thirst, loss of appetite, lower back or side pain, nausea, swelling of the face, fingers, or lower legs, trouble with breathing, unusual tiredness or weakness, vomiting, or weight gain.

-tacrolimus may increase your risk of developing a serious and rare brain infection called progressive multifocal leukoencephalopathy (PML).
-Check with your doctor right away if you are having more than one of these symptoms: vision changes, loss of coordination, clumsiness, confusion, memory loss, difficulty speaking or understanding what others say, and weakness in the legs.
+Tacrolimus may increase your risk of developing a serious and rare brain infection called progressive multifocal leukoencephalopathy (PML).
+Check with your doctor right away if you have vision changes, loss of coordination, clumsiness, confusion, memory loss, difficulty speaking or understanding what others say, and weakness in the legs.

-tacrolimus may cause serious nervous system problems.
-Tell your doctor right away if you have the following symptoms while using tacrolimus: blurred vision, dizziness, headache, mental changes, seizures, high blood pressure, or a fast heartbeat.
+Tacrolimus may cause serious brain or nerve problems (eg, posterior reversible encephalopathy syndrome).
+Tell your doctor right away if you have blurred vision, confusion, dizziness, headache, mental changes, seizures, high blood pressure, unusual drowsiness, tiredness, or weakness, or a fast heartbeat.